 What does "DLC" mean in gaming?
 Explained

-‘DLC’ is an abbreviation of ‘downloadable content’, which is an official add-on to a game that’s provided by the developers after launch.
+‘DLC’ stands for ‘downloadable content’, and refers to an official add-on for a video game that’s provided by the developers after launch.
 This is typically through an expansion pack, new questline, or set of new multiplayer maps.

 When were DLCs first introduced?